 Following the two presentations, the floor was opened for questions and comments from the audience.

-Following the presentations, an informal meeting took place between the presenters, Dagfinn Høybråten and Kenneth Broman of the Nordic Council of Ministers, which was joined by Chunrong Liu and Geir Helgesen.
+Later, an informal meeting took place between the presenters, Dagfinn Høybråten and Kenneth Broman of the Nordic Council of Ministers, which was joined by Chunrong Liu and Geir Helgesen.

 Finally, concluding the day, Professors Chen Zhimin and Chen Yinzhang were joined by Chunrong Liu for a meeting with Troels Østergaard Sørensen, Dean of the Dept. of Political Science, and Henrik Wegner, Rector of the University of Copenhagen, for discussions on future collaborations.